-ASSESSMENT CRITERIA EXPLORATION RESULTS MINERAL RESOURCES MINERAL RESERVES Competent Person, acting reasonably, to Resource may be classified as a Mineral study should be stated.
-A Pre-feasibility Study.
-A feasibility study is a comprehensive of option for the development of a mineral phave been made of realistically assumed economic, marketing, legal, environments operational and all other modifying factors to demonstrate at the time of reporting the (economically mineable) and the factors in decision by a proponent or financial institute development of the project.
-The overall contents of the project.
-Reserve.
-The overall confidence of the Study is at a lower confidence level than a design and costing study of the selected roject in which appropriate assessments geological, mining, metallurgical, al, social, governmental, engineering, s, which are considered in sufficient detail at extraction is reasonably justified reasonably serve as the basis for a final aution to proceed with, or finance, the Cost and revenue factors.
+ASSESSMENT CRITERIA EXPLORATION RESULTS MINERAL RESOURCES MINERAL RESERVES Cost and revenue factors.
 The derivation of assumptions made, regarding projected capital and operating costs.
 The assumptions made regarding revenue including head grade, metal or commodity prices, exchange rates, transportation and treatment charges, penalties, etc. The allowances made for royalties payable, both Government and private.
 Basic cash flow inputs for a stated period.
 Market assessment.
 The demand, supply and stock situation for the particular mineral, consumption trends and factors likely to affect supply and demand into the future.
 A customer and competitor analysis along with the identification of likely market windows for the product.
-Price and volume forecasts and the basis for these
+Price and volume forecasts and the basis for these forecasts.
+The market assessment can indicate that minerals are not saleable in the proportions in which they are to be produced, and as a result the reserves estimates may need to be adjusted.